hanicinecm/exomole/README.rst

 Meet **ExoMole**, a creature that feeds on data and meta-data files of the ExoMol_ database.
+The ``exomole`` package provides code for parsing, validation and access to the ExoMol meta-data and data.
+The package is primarily used for ExoMol database developers and maintainers, as most of the features require access to the ExoMol files.
+The code therefore works the best if installed directly on the ExoMol server.
-ExoMole package provides code for parsing, validation and access to the ExoMol meta-data and data either from local file system or over the ExoMol public API defined in the database `release paper`_.
+Nevertheless, several features of the package are also relevant from outside the ExoMol production server, tapping into the ExoMol public API defined in the database `release paper`_.

-The code in the package is organised into several modules.
-The ``read_all`` and ``read_def`` modules contain functionality for parsing, validation and analysis of the ExoMole's *.all* and *.def* meta-data files, while the ``read_data`` module groups functionality for reading and validating the *.states* and *.trans* data files.

 Installation:
 =============